n0jo/rackwindows/readme.md

 ![Rackwindows Capacitor](res/images/capacitor_panels.jpg)

-Comes in both mono and stereo, with the stereo version featuring an additional dry/wet control.
+High/Lowpass filters that come in both mono and stereo, with the stereo version featuring an additional dry/wet control.

 [More information](http://www.airwindows.com/capacitor)